eluzuriaga83/data_science_bootcamp/README.md

 # PROJECTS DESCRIPTIONS

-### RFM
-This project applies RFM technique for customer segregation.

 ### Project SRI: A data-driven case study analyzing Ecuador’s economic activity to translate provincial tax data into actionable insights for policy and business decision-making.
 This project demonstrates how data science can directly inform business and public-policy decisions.
 Using a realistic, end-to-end case study inspired by Ecuador’s Tax Authority, I analyze economic activity across provinces to uncover actionable insights for decision-makers.